zdenham/cronked/readme.md

 ## Deployment (Via Heroku)

-The quickest & scrappiest way to deploy Cronked is via Heroku.
+The quickest & scrappiest way to deploy Cronked is via the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 For simplicity you can run the worker and server on the same node and utilize Heroku's Redis add on.
 Here are some deployment instructions to get up and running:

 1. `git clone https://github.com/zdenham/cronked.git && cd cronked`
+2. `heroku login`
-2. `heroku apps:create [app_name]`
+3. `heroku apps:create [app_name]`
-3. Navigate to https://dashboard.heroku.com > [app_name] > Resources
+4. Navigate to https://dashboard.heroku.com > [app_name] > Resources
-4. In the add ons section, search "Heroku Redis," select the add on and confirm
+5. In the add ons section, search "Heroku Redis," select the add on and confirm
-5. `heroku git:remote -a [app_name]`
+6. `heroku git:remote -a [app_name]`
-6. `git push heroku main`
+7. `git push heroku main`

 ## TODO